diequies/100daysofdata/README.md

 ---

+### **Days 94 of #100DaysOfData Challenge**

+A lot of time spent today introducing myself in computer vision, but also I had some progress in *DataCamp* and also in the *Coursera* course.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+My main objective at the moment is to get to a minimum knowledge at computer vision field.
+I have been reading several introductory post and now I will be moving to more complex papers.
+Also I am thinking to take the lead in data labeling task, probably the most simple in this project.
+2. **Course**: [Machine Learning Fundamentals datacamp Skill Track](https://app.datacamp.com/learn/skill-tracks/machine-learning-fundamentals-with-python?version=1).
+Just finished the third course in the track about Linear Classifiers.
+We reviewed the theory basics and most importantly we had hands-on examples of the most important, Logistic Regression (with its regularizations) and Support Vector Machine.
+After having the theory from other sources, it is useful *DataCamp*'s more practical approach.
+3. **Course**: [Machine Learning by Andrew Ng and Stanford University](https://www.coursera.org/learn/machine-learning/home).
+Completed the week 7 about Support Vector Machines.
+Again, the best part of the course is the theoretical approach, much deepper than other sources.
+It is really useful when it is combined with a more practical approach like with DataCamp.
+SVMs are like the next step after the linear classifiers, using different kernels it can classify using non-linear boundaries.

+---

 ### **Days 93 of #100DaysOfData Challenge**

 Two main items to highliht today, the kick-off of *Omdena* project and finishing the book *Machine Learning Yearning*.